pyhub-apps/pyhub-warp-cli/README.md

 ### 📖 Introduction

-**Sejong CLI** is a command-line tool that allows you to quickly and easily search Korean law information from the terminal using the National Law Information Center Open API.
+**Warp CLI** is a command-line tool that allows you to quickly and easily search Korean law information from the terminal using the National Law Information Center Open API.

 ### ✨ Key Features